Getting a Divorce or Annulment

 What happens if I get remarried?

-- If you're eligible for TRICARE after your divorce, you will lose eligibility for TRICARE if you remarry.
+- If you're eligible for TRICARE after your divorce, you'll lose eligibility for TRICARE if you remarry.

-- You will be eligible for TRICARE again if you marry another active duty or retired service member.
+- You'll be eligible for TRICARE again if you marry another active duty or retired service member.

 Children